 We have received an application to convert one of the existing former military warehouse buildings to a film studio (application no 162881), which was approved in January 2017.

 The northern part of the site will have up to 2,000 houses, including a facility for supported housing for older people, a district centre that will include community facilities and a supermarket, a neighbourhood centre, a secondary and a primary school, and a village square.
 Full permission was granted for the creation of 2 outdoor natural recreation areas, the conversion of an existing Ministry of Defence gym to a sports/community centre, and highways improvements.
 Construction on Phase 1 (Parcel O) of this development began in February 2016 and saw the first 18 new homes occupied in October 2016.
-In early June we received an application for the second phase which is for 127 houses and flats on a site called parcel T in the northeastern part of the site, approved in September 2016.
+Phase 2 (Parcel T) is for 127 houses and flats in the northeastern part of the site, approved in September 2016.
 Groundworks began in February 2017.
-Phase 3 (Parcels A - G for 223 new homes was approved at Planning Committee in October 2016.
-Construction will start in February 2017.
+Phase 3 (Parcels A - G) for 223 new homes, approved in October 2016.
+Construction started in February 2017.

 Bohunt Secondary School Wokingham welcomed over 100 new pupils in September 2016, as the first new secondary school in the borough in over half a century.
 New cycle and footpaths between Sheerlands Road and Princess Marina Drive are now open and are part of the safe routes to the new school.

-The outline planning application for the southern part of the development received a resolution from the Planning Committee in October 2015 to grant planning permission, subject to the completion of a Section 106 legal agreement that has been signed.
+The outline planning application for the southern part of the development was approved in October 2015, with the Section 106 legal agreement being signed in early 2017.
 The planning permission is for up to 1,500 new houses, new industrial floor space, a neighbourhood centre, a primary school, new sports pitches, highways improvements, and open space including a children’s play area.